What is the climate like in Qatar?

 Are there churches for Christians?

 Yes.
 In 2005, an agreement was signed by representatives of several denominations for a long-term lease on land on the outskirts of Doha, where the denominations could erect six churches (at the churches' expense).
-The property includes a Catholic church (opened 2008), an Anglican Church (building in process, with completion estimated for later in 2012), an Indian Christian Church (building in process), a Coptic Christian Church (open), a Greek Orthodox Church (opened 2008), and an Eastern Orthodox church (opened 2009).
+The property includes a Catholic church (opened 2008), an Anglican Church (opened 2012), an Indian Christian Church, St. Thomas Syro - Malabar Church (now open), a Coptic Christian Church (open), a Greek Orthodox Church (opened 2008), and an Eastern Orthodox church (opened 2009).
 There is also an Inter Denominational Christian Church (IDCC), "a conglomeration of twenty eight different Indian expatriate Christian communities in Qatar."

 Will I be safe in Qatar?